-Non-Compliance with Laws and Regulations (Ref: Para.
+Non-Compliance with Law and Regulation(Ref: Para.
 34(b), 78(c))

 - A87.
-This SLSAE distinguishes the practitioner's responsibilities in relation to compliance with two different categories of laws and regulations as follows: - (a) The provisions of those laws and regulations generally recognized to have a direct effect on the determination of material amounts and disclosures in the GHG statement in that they determine the reported quantities and disclosures in an entity's GHG statement.
-Paragraph 34(b) requires the practitioner to consider the likelihood of material misstatement due to non-compliance with the provisions of such laws and regulations when performing the procedures required by paragraphs 33L or 33R; and - (b) Other laws and regulations that do not have a direct effect on the determination of the quantities and disclosures in the GHG statement, but compliance with which may be fundamental to the operating aspects of the business, to an entity's ability to continue its business, or to avoid material penalties (for example, compliance with the terms of an operating license, or compliance with environmental regulations).
-Maintaining professional skepticism throughout the engagement, as required by SLSAE 3000, is important in the context of remaining alert to the possibility that procedures applied for the purpose of forming a conclusion on the GHG statement may bring instances of identified or suspected non-compliance with such laws and regulations to the practitioner's attention.
+This SLSAE distinguishes the practitioner's responsibilities in relation to compliance with two different categories of law and regulation as follows: - (a) The provisions of law and regulation generally recognized to have a direct effect on the determination of material amounts and disclosures in the GHG statement in that they determine the reported quantities and disclosures in an entity's GHG statement.
+Paragraph 34(b) requires the practitioner to consider the likelihood of material misstatement due to non-compliance with the provisions of such law or regulation when performing the procedures required by paragraphs 33L or 33R; and - (b) Other law or regulation that do not have a direct effect on the determination of the quantities and disclosures in the GHG statement, but compliance with which may be fundamental to the operating aspects of the business, to an entity's ability to continue its business, or to avoid material penalties (for example, compliance with the terms of an operating license, or compliance with environmental regulations).
+Planning and performing an engagement with professional skepticism, as required by SLSAE 3000 (Revised), is important in the context of remaining alert to the possibility that procedures applied for the purpose of forming a conclusion on the GHG statement may bring instances of identified or suspected non-compliance with such law or regulation to the practitioner's attention.